 Floss is developing a love of poetry too and I’ll often record me reading poetry for her to listening to on one of her audio players.
 We have a Tonie Box and a Yoto Player.
 If you’d like to find out more about audio players head to my blog post here.

 You don’t need to wait until the new year, you can start a habit to read a poem a day today.
-After reading a poem a day for almost a year I’ve read a very varied diet of poetry.
+After reading a poem a day for almost two years I’ve read a very varied diet of poetry.
 On occasion I’ve been known to binge and do several poems in a day – there’s been a lot of poetry!

 To start I only really read children’s poetry as it was more familiar from when I was teaching.
 Now I’ve begun to read a full range.
 Although, I have to say, I still adore children’s poetry – especially illustrated children’s poetry.